The Rights of Student Organizations

 Authority and Responsibility for Student Organization Conduct:

-The Office of Student Activities and Organizations in consultation with the Office of Judicial Affairs is responsible for notification of serious allegations of student organization violations.
-The Office of Judicial Affairs receives evidence of alleged violations in cooperation with the Office of Student Activities and Organizations.
+The Office of Student Activities and Organizations in consultation with The Office of Student Conduct is responsible for notification of serious allegations of student organization violations.
+The Office of Student Conduct receives evidence of alleged violations in cooperation with the Office of Student Activities and Organizations.

-The Department of Student Activities and Organizations or the appropriate governing bodies typically handle minor student organization violations or conflicts; however, certain violations may be handled by The Office of Judicial Affairs due to the nature of the violation.
+The Department of Student Activities and Organizations or the appropriate governing bodies typically handle minor student organization violations or conflicts; however, certain violations may be handled by The Office of Student Conduct due to the nature of the violation.

 Examples are incidents that involve but are not limited to; Hazing, Unruly Conduct, Sexual Misconduct, Major Alcohol violations, and general Student Code of Conduct allegations.

-The Office of Judicial Affairs in consultation with Student Activities and Organizations may impose range of sanctions/actions from restricted participation, probation up to and including suspension, refusal or cancellation of registration.
+The Office of Student Conduct in consultation with Student Activities and Organizations may impose range of sanctions/actions from restricted participation, probation up to and including suspension, refusal or cancellation of registration.